- My NYPL

 - Support the Library

-The Registrar’s Office tracks the movement and ensures safety of all special collections items being transported within the Library’s network of locations, regardless of the purpose of their movement.
-For information about special collection moves, contact the Library’s Registrar.
+The Registrar’s Office tracks the movement and coordinates all shipping arrangements of all special collections items being transported across the Library’s network of locations, regardless of the purpose of their movement.
+Following best museum practices registrars ensure the safety of the collection at all times during transport.

-Registrars administer an active outgoing loan program that enables other qualified cultural institutions to borrow works from NYPL collections to enhance their own exhibitions.
-With stringent requirements for temperature, humidity, light levels, security, insurance coverage, and exhibition display, borrowing institutions must submit an acceptable facilities report in order to demonstrate their ability to properly care for our works.
+The Registrar’s Office administers an active outgoing loan program that enables other qualified cultural institutions to borrow works from the Library’s collections to enhance their own exhibitions.
+With stringent requirements for temperature, relative humidity, light levels and duration, security, insurance coverage, and exhibition display, borrowing institutions must submit an American Alliance of Museums (AAM) Facility Report for approval in order to demonstrate their ability to properly care for the Library’s objects.

-Works are condition-reported upon receipt, issued temporary identification numbers, and prepared for display by conservators, framers and mount makers.
-Movement of collection works are tracked throughout the entire exhibition process.
-At the close of an exhibition, registrars dismantle the display, check the condition of the objects again and arrange for the secure return of loans to lenders and NYPL divisions in all research centers.
+Registrars produce condition reports for all incoming loans upon unpacking and all exhibition items are issued temporary identification numbers.
+Works are prepared for display by conservators, framers and mount makers.
+At the close of an exhibition, registrars will check the condition of the objects again and arrange for the safe return of incoming loans to the lenders and of collection items to the Library’s curatorial divisions.